outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+    - data problem trajectories

+      - find correct structures to approach problem

+        - 'organize problem components' intent
+          - position (as an input to the 'organize problem components' intent)
+            - find correct position of components
+              - logic, input/output/interim/duplicate/index data, validation/generative functions

+        - 'reduce solution space' intent
+          - filters
+            - apply organization intent with regard to solution filters (as an input to 'reduce solution space' intent)
+              - tasks, processes, process variables, process steps, required inputs/outputs, and cost of implementing re-arrangements

+      - apply solutions to various problems

+        1. problem of 'dependency' between logic components
+          - apply 'dependency' definition
+            - separate dependent variable logic & apply after initial logic once inputs are populated as constant independent inputs

+        2. problem of 'dependency' between problem/solution components (solution steps)
+          - solving problem 3 must occur before solving problem 4

+        3. problem of 'selecting which implementation to use for primary automation task'
+          - select between strategies
+            - inject variable to store logic & apply if populated (store logic in database table)
+            - embed logic in other logic (store logic in query logic)

+        4. problem of 'selecting format to use once an implementation is selected'
+          - select between logic formats
+            - delimited format
+            - actual logic format
+            - logic standardized to executing language format (python)
+            - logic standardized to common format (json dict) to be used as config vs. data in a data store

+      5. find correct interaction level to apply solution at based on interaction interface
+        - interaction level: process, query, task, script, variable, function
+        - interaction interface: usage interface, logic interface, input/output interface, state interface

+      6. find intents supported by implementation options
+        - storing in database supports intent of 'fast initial querying & re-querying, & subsequent querying'
+        - storing in python support intents of 'maintainability, modifications to add new logic, consolidate to process/step interface'

+      7. find related & aligning intents of 'enable injecting logic in query logic' automation task
+        - testing logic correctness:
+          - determining difference in inputs/outputs, as aligning with differences applied in logic (input/output difference created by logic & input/output data difference)
+        - testing updated logic:
+          - determining difference in original/updated outputs (original data & updated data with new function to inject logic for cases)
+        - a difference-determining function would be useful for both of the above intents

+      - variables of 'logic injection' function (solution to automation task of 'injecting logic in specific cases'):
+        - whether specific inputs have specific associated logic
+        - whether logic variables are available/populated in input
+        - whether logic functions in associated logic are available in execution context
+        - whether logic inputs are validated
+        - whether other specific cases are supported by 'logic injection' function
+        - whether specific cases of multiple injected logic compoennts coordinate or contradict each other
+        - whether outputs of injected logic components suboptimally change inputs of other injected logic components
+        - whether injected logic components have a correct sequence and whether it aligns with injection sequence

     - add to reasons why variable or object network is insufficient
       - variable networks may illustrate attributes & direction of cause, but they dont illustrate:
         - why something is true